weikaixi/CLLproject/README.md

 demo_data.csv - input data of demo_script.R, the users can replace this file with their own data

+prediction_result.csv - the predicted fPM score and risk group by demo_script.R

 fPM_performance file - the implement of fPM score

 fPM_and_otherMLmodels file - the implement of other ML models